ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: ATLAS100 sample definition

 ATLAS was designed as an all-sky, high-cadence survey, comprising multi-site, coordinated, wide-field telescopes, with two each in the northern and southern hemispheres.
 The project began a 2-day cadence northern sky survey (above $\delta=-50^{\circ}$) with the two units in Hawaii in January 2017.\footnote{The first ATLAS unit at Haleakala was operational from 2015, with Mauna Loa commissioned in 2017.} The addition of the two southern units in Sutherland (South Africa) and El Sauce (Chile) in 2022 brought all-sky coverage with a 1-day cadence (weather permitting at all sites).\footnote{In July 2025, a fifth ATLAS unit in Tenerife (Spain) with a different optical and detector design came in to operation.
 This unit was not used in the sample presented in this paper.}

 As described in detail by \cite{2018PASP..130f4505T}, each unit has a 5.375$^{\circ}$ square detector at the focal plane of a ``Wright Schmidt'' telescope with an effective aperture of $0.5\,$m.
 This provides a $28.9$ square degree field of view, with typical $5\sigma$ limiting AB magnitudes of $18.5-19.5$ mag for a $30\,$s exposure (depending on sky conditions).
 Images are obtained in two broadband filters -- cyan ($c$) and orange ($o$), roughly equivalent to a composite $g+r$ and $r+i$, respectively.
 The real-time data processing for stationary transients has been described by \cite{2020PASP..132h5002S}.
 Difference imaging is performed for the data from each ATLAS unit and all positive sources of 5$\sigma$ significance are catalogued and processed by the ATLAS transient science server.
 Typically, ATLAS observes a camera footprint 4 times within $40-60$ minutes, with the images separated by a temporal gap to optimise the successful linking of NEO detections and construction of tracklets.
 For stationary transients, we require at least 3 quality detections ($>5\sigma$ significance) within a $24\,$hr time period, defined by an integer whole MJD, to create an object that will then be assessed further.
-A convolutional neural network has been trained on human-verified real transients and known slow moving objects (point sources in 30\,s exposures) for real-bogus classification \citep{2024RASTI...3..385W}.
+A convolutional neural network has been trained on human-verified real transients and known slow moving objects (point sources in 30\,s exposures) for real-bogus classification \citep{2020PASP..132h5002S}.
+Further refinements were made to the convolutional neural network described by \citet{2024RASTI...3..385W}, but these changes were made after the sample definition window.
 In 2025, ATLAS introduced the Virtual Research Assistant (VRA) to significantly improve the selection of real, astrophysical transients \citep{stevance2025}, in an effort to reduce the workload on human scanners.
 The VRA is currently in operation as we continue the ATLAS100 survey, but did not play a role in the sample selection process for this paper.
 Access to the full history of ATLAS photometry at any point on the sky is publicly available through the forced photometry server \citep{2021TNSAN...7....1S}, linked from the ATLAS home page.\footnote{\url{https://fallingstar-data.com/forcedphot/}}